 Remember how hard you'd study during finals week?
 If you can study half that hard to learn online business, then you're in great shape.
 And an online business will get you financial freedom and location-independence, as opposed to school exams, which got you grades (aka nothing).

-6) "It's Takes a lot of Money to Get Started"
+6) "It's Takes a Lot to Get Started"

 If your nay-sayers do indeed believe online income is possible, they may also tell you that it takes a ton of money to start.
 This couldn't be more wrong.